Away Day 2025

 Newcomers especially welcome

-Our theme will be Peace.
+Our theme is Peace.
 We aim to explore ideas around what peace means to us, why it is absent in many parts of the world and how we can achieve it, not least in a personal sense.
 There will be the usual mix of worship and plenary time, breakout groups and free time when we can meet friends and make new ones.

 In past years, people have found our Away Days to be enjoyable, enriching and memorable.
 For some, especially those new to St Andrew’s or St Mary’s, it has been a great opportunity to meet others and become more part of our worshipping community.

-The Away Day will be Alan’s last engagement before starting his three-month sabbatical, an important period in his ministry.
+The Away Day will be Alan’s last engagement before starting his

 More details